tmiw/ElecraftToYaesuBandData/README.md

 # Known Issues

+The KX3 seems to behave as though it's in auto-info mode 2, causing significant delays before the band data voltage changes.
+Need to investigate using polling instead of auto-info.

-TBD.
-Please feel free to create PRs and/or let me know of issues you find.
+Please feel free to create PRs and/or let me know of additional issues you find.